bluenote-1577/phase-doc/docs/source/quick_start.rst

 #.
 Conda

-  *  conda install -c bioconda floria
+  * Floria is also available through bioconda.

 Basic run
 ---------